What Is Individual Health Insurance?

 Unless you have a qualifying life event, individual health insurance can only be purchased during the open enrollment period (November 1 and December 15 in most states).

-Understanding Individual Health Insurance Product Options
+Understanding Individual Health Insurance Options

 Off-exchange health insurance is via your employer or through a private source, such as directly from an insurance carrier.
 Depending upon the plan, this could be more expensive or cheaper than buying on the marketplace.